aclemons/zugumzug-rails/README.md

 This is a simple implementation of the game Zug um Zug as a Rails app.

+A special thanks to **Patrick Volkerding** of [Slackware Linux](http://www.slackware.com/) for recompiling gnuplot in Slackware 14.2 with libcaca support.
+Buy a subscription if you can.

 ## Installation

 This requires `ruby` (tested with `ruby 2.2.5p319`) and the ruby gem `bundler` (tested with `1.12.1`).